umarhassan-mitodl/res.15-002-summer-2016/content/pages/syllabus.md

 The content in this resource is based on a short program designed by the MIT Golub Center for Finance and Policy (GCFP): An invitation-only course with two days of classroom instruction and online learning materials.

-The GCFP serves as a catalyst for innovative, cross-disciplinary and non-partisan research and educational initiatives addressing the unique challenges facing governments in their role as financial institutions and as regulators of the financial system.
-[Learn more at the GCFP website](http://cfpweb.mit.edu).
+The GCFP serves as a catalyst for innovative, cross-disciplinary and non-partisan research and educational initiatives addressing the unique challenges facing governments in their role as financial institutions and as regulators of the financial system. {{% resource_link "1a046c10-8543-41fc-804f-6513c0bee121" "Learn more at the GCFP website" %}}.

 Overview
 --------